LozenChen/TAS-Helper/README.md

 - Key cycle indicator.

-- Push on XMinty's AutoWatch PR on CelesteTAS, to support more entities (e.g. for an entity with a re-awake timer, watch the timer if it's not zero).

 - SpeedrunTool multi-saveslots PR (Update: done, PR is created but never gets merged)

-- Auto completion in Celeste Studio (when using something like "set invincible true"), and some other gadgets for Studio.
-(Update: see psyGamer's Studio v3)

 # Known issues: